AstraZeneca’s Lynparza honed its edge in ovarian cancer on Tuesday, and just in time to help preserve its lead in the marketplace.

 Those numbers compare favorably with Tesaro’s much-ballyhooed competitor niraparib, which delivered a 15.5-month survival advantage in its own maintenance-therapy trial presented last fall.
 Tesaro's shares were down Tuesday afternoon by more than 11% on the news.

 AstraZeneca’s Solo-2 trial tested Lynparza (olaparib) against placebo in 295 patients who tested positive for the BRCA gene.
-It showed the drug delivering a median 30 months before patients’ tumors grew again, compared with just 5.5 months for patients in the placebo arm—a progression-free survival advantage of 24.5 months.
+In a Blinded Independent Central Review (BICR) evaluation, it showed the drug delivering a median 30 months before patients’ tumors grew again, compared with just 5.5 months for patients in the placebo arm—a progression-free survival advantage of 24.5 months.
+The investigator-assisted analysis put median PFS at 19.9 months, compared with 5.5 months for placebo.

 With Clovis Oncology’s rival drug Rubraca now approved, and niraparib due for an FDA decision in June, the strong showing is good news for AstraZeneca, competitively speaking.
 And beyond the niraparib-beating numbers that could help Lynparza keep a leg up on its future rival, the new study might persuade regulators to broaden the drug’s approval.